Six Black Pioneers Who Shaped Venice Beach

 Our 12 Miles West 2-bedroom, 1-bath suite is dedicated to Reese’s legacy.
 A stay in this space will transport you to the imagination of our town’s earliest visionaries.

-Irving Tabor
+Irvin Tabor

-Cousin of Arthur Reese, Irving Tabor got his start at the age of 17 as the driver for Abbot Kinney.
+Cousin of Arthur Reese, Irvin Tabor got his start at the age of 17 as the driver for Abbot Kinney.
 Over time, he became a close friend and trusted confidant to Kinney.
 When Kinney passed away, he left his home at the tip of the Grand Canal to Tabor.
 However, because of racist housing covenants that prevented blacks from owning property in certain areas, Tabor had to relocate the home, moving it piece by piece to a neighborhood where he was allowed to live.

 Despite the challenges they faced, the Reese and Tabor family's commitment to black excellence endured.
 Today, descendants of the family persist in their efforts to ensure that Venice Beach remains an inclusive place for all.